isabella232/SC_SamMeechWard/For Instructor/BDDFrameworkTutorial/Script.md

 import Nimble
 ```

 Every `QuickSpec` subclass needs to override the `spec()` method.
 This is the method that gets executed when you run your tests.
-Inside this method is where all the tests for this class will go.

 ```swift
 override func spec() {
 }
 ```

-##### Describe

-Now that we've gotten the boilerplate code setup, let's write the first test.
-We're going to test that calling the `upgradeLives` method with the value `0`, will add `0` lives to the player.

 Every test follows that same basic pattern, first you use `Quick`'s `describe` function to describe what your testing.
 This function, accepts a string and a closure.

-The string should indicate what we’re testing, in this case it's the `upgradeLives` method.
-Most of the time, a describe function will be describing a function or method; it's good practice to show this in your tests by adding a dot before the method name.

 ```swift
 describe(".upgradeLives()"
 ```

-The next parameter is a closure that accepts no parameters and has no return value.
+The string should indicate what I'm testing, in this case it's the `upgradeLives` method.
+Most of the time, a describe function will be describing a function or method; it's good practice to show this in your tests by adding a dot before the method name.

 ```swift
 describe(".upgradeLives()") {